ShouryaSengar/ShoeKart/README.md

 ![E-Commerce Website](https://example.com/your-image-url.png)

 This is a powerful and interactive React-based e-commerce web application.
 It provides users with a seamless shopping experience, including product search and filtering, a shopping cart for managing added products, real-time updates of the cart's content, and a complete checkout process.
-It's an excellent project to learn about React and building feature-rich web applications.

 ## Table of Contents